 The U.S. airlines will work “in close collaboration” with American’s unsecured creditors committee in the process, the carriers said in a statement today.
 The panel has a voice in major decisions during the bankruptcy, in which American has sought to restructure while keeping its independence.

 Merging airline parent AMR Corp.
-(AAMRQ) with US Airways would catapult the combined company past United Continental Holdings Inc. (UAL) as the world’s largest airline.
+(AAMRQ:US) with US Airways would catapult the combined company past United Continental Holdings Inc. (UAL:US) as the world’s largest airline.
 US Airways Chief Executive Officer Doug Parker has advocated a deal as the surest way of creating a broader route network with more hubs capable of competing with United and No. 2 Delta Air Lines Inc.

 “US Airways has been going through that agreement and making sure none of the terms were showstoppers for them,” Fred Lowrance, an Avondale Partners LLC analyst, said in an interview.
 “My best guess is they spend the next three to seven weeks getting the data they need from AMR and putting that proposal together.”